nvzard/Casino-Royale/README.md

 ---
 ## Summary

-This project exposes an API to simulate deck of cards which can be used card games.
+This project exposes an API to simulate deck of cards which can be used for card games.

 ## Development